 Generally, the existing Water Supply Contracts are to remain in effect with varying termination dates ranging between 2035 and 2042 (depending upon when an individual contract was first signed) or until all bonds issued to finance construction costs of SWP facilities have been repaid (currently fiscal 2036), whichever period is longer.
 Under its Water Supply Contract, each Water Contractor may request water deliveries from the SWP up to a maximum specified annual amount, and agrees to pay its allocated share of the costs of gathering, storing, conveying, and delivering water.
-Generally, DWR's costs of providing the facilities of the SWP, including interest, are payable by the Water Contractors whether or not water is delivered.
-If a Water Contractor defaults under their Water Supply Contract, DWR may, upon six months' notice, suspend water deliveries to that Water Contractor.
+Generally, DWR's costs of providing the facilities of the SWP, including interest, are payable by the Water Contractors whether or not water is deliveries to that Water Contractor.
 During such period, the Water Contractor remains obligated to make all payments required by the Water Supply Contract.
-If a Water Contractor fails or is unable to raise sufficient funds, by other means, to make contract payments, the Water Contractor is required, by the contract, to levy a tax or assessment sufficient for such purpose.
+If a Water Contractor remains sufficient funds, by other means, to make contract payments, the Water Contractor is required, by the contract, to levy a tax or assessment sufficient for such purpose.